Matthew 2: 1-12

 You may well have your own ways of scheming, we all do, but what we’re not so good at is actually following up and doing something.

 The Magi were different … they translated intentionality into practice.

 Although they were not 100% sure of where God was guiding them they still started out.
 From ‘the east’ to Jerusalem was a long way!

 Thinking back over this year: can you identify any times when you thought you’d heard from God, but not acted upon it?
-Don’t go into deep depression over this, but try and identify one step you could have taken and answer why you didn’t – with a view to taking one when the next opportunity comes along.
+Don’t go into deep depression over this, but try and identify one step you could have taken and answer why you didn’t.
+Do this with a view to taking that step when the next opportunity comes along.